 Plan before you create

-Note: A Shared drive can have a maximum of 600 users and Google Groups or 50,000 total individuals.
+Note: A Shared drive can have a maximum of 600 individual members and 100 Google Groups with a maximum of 50,000 total individuals.
 To see other limits, visit Google’s Shared drive limits help document.

 Establish naming conventions